Benrebello/Autonomous_Data_Consulting/README.md

 ## Autor

-Desenvolvido por [Seu Nome] como parte do desafio individual do curso I2A2.
+Desenvolvido por Benjamin Rebello como parte do desafio individual do curso I2A2.

 ## Notas